Exploring ecosystem services

 In spite of the increasing international popularity of the notion of ecosystem services, it is not very widely applied in Dutch environmental policies.
 There is therefore a great need to highlight experiences and expertise in the field in order to generate interest and support among policy makers in the Netherlands.

 With its ‘Exploring Ecosystem Services’ project, the IVM is seeking to develop an analytical framework with which ecosystem service applications can be demonstrated in the context of Dutch policies.
-The end products of this flagship project include a national workshop, a case study in Surinam, scientific publications and course material for Bachelor’s and Master’s programmes at VU University Amsterdam.
+The end products of this flagship project include a national workshop, a case study in Surinam, scientific publications and course material for Bachelor’s and Master’s programmes at VU Amsterdam.

 For more information, please go to ecosystem services.